 Once we've sent your application abroad, it typically takes 3 to 4 weeks to receive a suitable host family file.
 It can take longer if you've applied more than three months in advance.
 We will notify you as soon as a placement has been found so you can connect with the family over email and/or video chat to make sure that you are both happy with the match.
 Once confirmed, we will provide all of the next steps on how to apply for your visa, when to book your flight, where to purchase insurance, and how to prepare to be an au pair and live abroad.

 Your host family will pick you up from the airport or train station.
-Upon arrival to your host family's home, you'll find a welcome pack from our international cooperator containing helpful tips and a list of other au pairs nearby.
+Through the placement process and your program you'll have access to interviewing tips, packing checklist, meet and greet calendar, au pair training manual and more.
 Throughout your program, our international cooperator will be there to make sure your transition is smooth and fun.
 They host occasional social events where au pairs can gather, share experiences, and get to know one another.

-You will be making a weekly stipend of about USD $200 plus a USD $360 end of year bonus, without the expenses of rent or food.
-This means if you are in Australia for a full year, you can earn close to USD $10,000!
+You will be making a weekly stipend of AUD $170-340 plus a AUD $500 end of program bonus, without the expenses of rent or food.
+This means you can make at least AUD $4,920 for a six-month placement and double that if you stay for a year!

 The best time to start is January or February when Australia's school year begins and the demand for au pairs is high, making September or October the best time to submit your application.
 We do however place au pairs throughout the year and would prefer to receive your application about 3 months prior to when you'd like to start.
 Later applications may still be accepted, but opportunities for placement become limited the later you apply.